maarten-pennings/WordClock/README.md

 `Refresh` is either "one" or "five".
 It determines how often the display is refreshed: either every minute ("one") or every five minutes ("five").
 Note that only every five minutes the time reading actually changes (since the clock display resolution is 5 minutes).
-So selecting "one" makes no sense when mapping is "fix" and animation is "none".
+So selecting "one" makes no sense when mapping is "fix" and animation is "none", but when mapping is not "fix" or animation is not "none" there is a color change an/or animation every minute.
 `Mapping` determines the colors used for the words. "fix" uses the colors as defined in the color palette section.
 The "cycle" mapping also uses the colors, but every refresh the colors are cycled.
 Finally, the "random" mapping generates random colors for the words (never duplicates, never black).